Live Review 5.14.22 & 5.15.22

 We've created an entire curriculum and academic year program based on this new way of learning.
 It's designed by Po-Shen Loh, and is serious math.
 It combines live video and incredible high school students, using our custom technology which transforms the Zoom experience.
 You can learn every topic in middle school math competitions in this way.

 Our goal: enable you to discover abilities you didn't know you had, while loving every moment.

 Free Demo Class and Info Session

-Upcoming info sessions, with times listed in your time zone (click to register):
+Upcoming info sessions, with times listed in your time zone.
+Grayed-out sessions are full.
+Click to register:

 We'd love to talk.
 We want to help you find the best learning resources for your students.
 If it's not ours, we'll point you elsewhere.
 We understand the landscape, and created LIVE because we know it's the best fit for many students.
 Email us any time at firstname.lastname@example.org.

 To stay up to date on opportunities, join our email newsletter for busy parents, which sends timely information on math and education every two weeks.